-Using inferior quality or expired products will never give you smooth, professional-looking nail polish finish.
+Using inferior quality or expired products will never give you a smooth, professional-looking nail polish finish.

-There are a few reasons why you've got air bubbles in your nail polish―you are using an expired or thick polish, you shook the bottle before application, your nails were wet when you applied a fresh coat, you forgot to apply a clear base coat, or you applied a coat one too many.
-Well, what's done is done.
-The important thing to do is not make the same mistakes and adopt the correct way of applying nail polish that doesn't fetch any bubbles.
-So, here's how to get rid of bubbles in nail polish.
+There are a few reasons why you’ve got air bubbles in your nail polish―you are using an expired or thick polish, you shook the bottle before application, your nails were wet when you applied a fresh coat, you forgot to apply a clear base coat, or you applied the same coat too many times.
+Well, what’s done is done.
+The important thing is not to make the same mistakes again and adopt the correct way of applying nail polish that doesn’t fetch any bubbles.
+So, here’s how to get rid of bubbles in nail polish.

 Avoiding Nail Polish Bubbles

 It’s not just the technique, but also the brand of polish which determines the outlook of your nails.
 Hence, purchase nail polish depending on the quality and durability, rather than its price.

 Before you begin, gather all the necessary tools―clear nail polish, nail polish (your choice of color), nail clipper, nail file, nail polish remover and nail polish thinner.
 These tools are essential while doing a mani-pedi.

 Make sure your hands and feet are clean and dry.
 If not, dab a cotton ball in nail polish remover and wipe your nails clean.
 Even if there is no previous polish on your nails, this is a good habit to follow.